-Another smartwatch that pairs good with suit.
+Another smartwatch that pairs well with a suit.
 If you’re an iPhone user, then this is perfect for you.
 Combined best with casual suits, it gives an innovative and advanced look.
 The Apple smartwatch has a list of very cool and unique features.
 Make it even more pairable with suit by attaching a stainless steel band.
 You will absolutely love it!

 Samsung Gear S3

 A simple gorgeous smartwatch.
-Blends perfect with suit, especially extra-slim fit.
+Blends perfect with a suit, especially extra-slim fit.
 Can manage calls, notifications, track your fitness and many other useful features.
 It has an altimeter, too.
 You can even pay with this watch.
 How cool is that?

 Asus Zenwatch 3

 This is a rock-solid quality smartwatch.
 It has a gorgeous display.
 Zenwatch elegant look makes it desirable for many suits wearers.
 It has a customizable design, making it a very attractive accessory.
-Latest version has improved a lot in terms of software.
+The latest version has improved a lot in terms of software.
 And the price is really fair and affordable for such a cool smartwatch.
 Such a glamour.

-This is actually a fitness watch instead of smartwatch.
+This is actually a fitness watch instead of a smartwatch.
 But, we had to include it because it does look tremendous with suits.
 You can still connect it to your phone (iOS, Android and Windows device) to receive call, text or other notifications.
 It is pretty expensive, though.
 However, it does contain a lot of useful features, like contactless payments and other popular apps.
 Definitely a good choice.

 Emporio Armani 5005

 The dynamic style of this smartwatch is astonishing.
 Composed of stainless steel, it makes it wearable with all types of suits.
-Its awesome features makes it compatible with iOS and Android.
+Its awesome features make it compatible with iOS and Android.
 You can adjust it to your style with a customizable dial and interchangeable strap.
 A simple eloquence!

 Stainless steel, customizable watch faces and interchangeable watch straps?
-Now, that’s a smartwatch you can adopt with every suit type.
+Now, that’s a smartwatch you can adapt with every suit type.
 Has a lot of cool features, such a wireless charging and synching.
 Connect with both Apple and Android phones to display all types of notifications and receive calls and messages.
 Wear it with a suit and stand from the crowd.